Skip to main content

 FAQ

-How do I keep different brand voices separate when managing multiple accounts?
+How do I keep different brand voices separate?

-Maintain a one-page brand voice document for each account.
-Include three example posts in that voice, words the brand uses and avoids, and the typical tone (casual, professional, witty, technical).
-Read the voice doc for 30 seconds before batching content for that account.
-AI tools that support per-account brand voice profiles, including Sydium's Brand Voice feature, can also keep generated drafts on-brand without manual rewrites every time.
+Maintain a one-page voice document for each account: three example posts in that voice, words the brand uses and avoids, and the typical tone (casual, professional, witty, technical).
+Read it for 30 seconds before batching content for that account.
+Per-account voice profiles in AI tools can keep drafts on-brand without a manual rewrite each time.

 Should I use the same content across all accounts?

-Never copy-paste identical content across accounts, even if they live on different platforms.
-Each account has its own audience and norms.
-Repurposing the same core idea is fine - and recommended - but adapt the angle, tone, format, and length per platform.
-A data point can become a single tweet on X, a carousel on Instagram, and a long-form post on LinkedIn.
+Never copy-paste identical posts across accounts, even on different platforms.
+Each has its own audience and norms.
+Repurposing the same core idea is fine and recommended, but adapt the angle, tone, format, and length.
+One data point can become a single tweet on X, a carousel on Instagram, and a long-form post on LinkedIn.

-How do I handle urgent situations across multiple accounts?
+How do I handle urgent situations across accounts?

-Set up real-time monitoring only on the highest-priority accounts.
-Not every account needs instant notifications.
-For client accounts, define response time expectations in writing (for example, 4-hour response during business hours for urgent issues, 24 hours for standard comments).
-Use the phone for true emergencies, desktop for everything else.
+Turn on real-time monitoring only for the highest-priority accounts.
+For client accounts, put response times in writing (for example, 4 hours during business hours for urgent issues, 24 hours for standard comments).
+Use the phone for true emergencies and desktop for everything else.

 Should I post at different times for different accounts?

 Yes, when audiences differ.
-A B2B account often performs best in mid-morning when professionals are checking LinkedIn.
+A B2B account often peaks mid-morning when professionals are on LinkedIn.
 A consumer lifestyle account may peak in the evening.
-Check each account's analytics independently and set per-account default posting times.
+Check each account's analytics on its own and set per-account default posting times.
 Most schedulers allow per-account time slots.

 Related free tools